 This makes it nearly impossible to continue making progress while maintaining the results from the aforementioned “hard and fast” effort.

-Unfortunately, very few of the meaningful things in life can be attained with an online purchase or browsing social media.
+Unfortunately, instant gratification activities like online purchases and browsing social media don’t lead to very many (if at all) meaningful things in life.
 Both of these low-effort, high-dopamine activities accomplish very little of significance when repeated over long periods of time.

 Meaningful change almost never happens quickly and we need to learn to be okay with that.

 It’s a bit strange to say, but the harder you try to move the needle early in the habit-building process, the greater the resistance will be as you go.
 If you do too much too soon, the equal and opposite force reacts as it does and makes repetition nearly impossible.
 And we need to repeat what we want to become.

 As the good man Aristotle said, “We are what we repeatedly do.”
 So we need to make it as easy as possible to repeatedly do the most important things in our lives.

 To be clear, this is specific to the actions in life that are maintenance-based.

 If you have a project that needs to be completed and once it’s done, it’s done, sure.
 Give it all you’ve got and perhaps take some time to recover and the move on.

 But if you want to build a sustainable habit, there are two ways you can apply Newton’s third law to improve your odds of consistency and repetition.